-Stressing the device above the rating listed in the Table 7: Absolute maximum ratings may cause permanent damage to the device.
-These are stress ratings only and operation of the device at these or any other conditions above those indicated in the operating sections of this specification is not implied.
-Exposure to absolute maximum ratings conditions for extended periods may affect device reliability.
+Stressing the device outside the ratings listed in Table 7: Absolute maximum ratings may cause permanent damage to the device.
+These are stress ratings only, and operation of the device at these, or any other conditions outside those indicated in the operating sections of this specification, is not implied.
+Exposure to absolute maximum rating conditions for extended periods may affect device reliability (refer to quality documents for further details).